You can get a car accident report in person or by submitting a request to the Georgia Department of Highway Safety (GDOT).

 These reports are especially important when negotiating with insurance companies.
 The insurance company may be more likely to make a settlement offer if the report clearly shows their client was at fault.
 If the report is unclear on liability, the insurance carrier has less reason to make a settlement offer.

-A Lawyer Can Gather Evidence to Build Your Case
+We Can Gather Evidence to Build Your Case

 A car accident report is just one piece of evidence that could help you advance your personal injury case.
 To secure compensation, you will need to present evidence about how the accident happened, who was responsible, and the kinds of damages you have incurred.